antmachine/bog_app/ReadMe.md

 Download & clone as you please.

-Run 'rake db:create && rake db:migrate' to set up the SQLite database.
+Run 'rake db:create && rake db:migrate' to set up the postgresql database.

 Use 'rails s' in the Terminal, then navigate to 'localhost:3000' in your browser to play!